anisfradi/Reduced-Run-Time-and-Memory-Complexity-of-GP/README.md

 # Reduced-Run-Time-and-Memory-Complexity-of-GP

-# Python Demo: Reduced-Run-Time-and-Memory-Complexity-of-GP

-This Python demo provides an implementation of the "Reduced Run-Time and Memory Complexity of GP" method
+This Python code provides an implementation of the "Reduced Run-Time and Memory Complexity of GP" method

 ## Table of Contents